 What’s HRV?

 Heart Rate Variability (HRV) is a measure of the variations in time (milliseconds) in between each heartbeat.
-The variations are a result of minute changes in your Autonomic Nervous System (ANS), and provide valuable insights into various areas of your heath.
+The variations are a result of minute changes in your Autonomic Nervous System (ANS), and provide valuable insights into various areas of your health.

 For something as important as your heart, you may think that variability is a bad thing.
 However, when you are at rest, this variability is actually quite desirable and a signal that your body is not in a fight-or-flight state (sympathetic activation of ANS).